Mountain Goat Hunting 101: Tips, Tactics & Gear

 Spending a few days in goat country observing them, you can pattern these movements and identify the areas they’re using frequently.
 Here you can tip the odds in your favor by selecting ambush points, and or stalking routes, that will not only put you in position for a shot, but hopefully a set up that keeps your goat from tumbling off the mountain into oblivion.

 Whether you’re rifle hunting or bow hunting mountain goats, it’s not for the faint of heart.
-Adequate preparation and a little luck are the differences between a great hunt, and a lifetime of could of, should of, and would of.
+Adequate preparation and a little luck are the differences between a great hunt, and a lifetime of could've, should've, and would've.

 MOUNTAIN GOAT HUNTING GEAR LIST: